bitcoin/bitcoin/doc/fuzzing.md

 Fuzzing on a harness compiled with `-DSANITIZERS=address,fuzzer,undefined` is good for finding bugs.
 However, the very slow execution even under libFuzzer will limit the ability to find new coverage.
-A good approach is to perform occasional long runs without the additional bug-detectors (just `-DSANITIZERS=fuzzer`) and then merge new inputs into a corpus as described in the qa-assets repo (https://github.com/bitcoin-core/qa-assets/blob/main/.github/PULL_REQUEST_TEMPLATE.md).
+A good approach is to perform occasional long runs without the additional bug-detectors (`--preset=libfuzzer-nosan`) and then merge new inputs into a corpus as described in the qa-assets repo (https://github.com/bitcoin-core/qa-assets/blob/main/.github/PULL_REQUEST_TEMPLATE.md).
 Patience is useful; even with improved throughput, libFuzzer may need days and